 “Under Section 6 of the Act, a design may be registered in respect of any or all the articles comprised in a prescribed class of article.
 Under Section 2(a) “article” means any article of manufacture or any substance, artificial, or partly artificial and partly natural; and includes any part of an article capable of being made and sold separately.

-There are certain incidents where certain designs and icons have been registered under Design Act, 2000 vide application no. 205350 under class 14-99.
+There are certain incidents where certain designs and icons have been registered under the Design Act, 2000 vide application no. 205350 under class 14-99.
 However, regarding GUI there was one incident known from the past wherein Amazon filed for Design Registration for GUI in India, but the same was refused by the Patent Office on the ground that impugned design does not fall within the purview of definition as provided under section 2(a) and 2(d) of the Design Act, 2000.
-After the verdict of Amazon’s case, the Patent office has started considering stringent interpretation of the definition of the word “article‟ in the Act and it can be concluded that no screen display could be registered.
+After the verdict of Amazon’s case, the Patent Office has started considering the stringent interpretation of the definition of the word “article‟ in the Act and it can be concluded that no screen display could be registered.

-GUI as a subject matter under Copyright Act, 1957..?
+GUI as a subject matter under the Copyright Act, 1957..?

-Artistic work, literary, dramatic, musical or sound recording, source code for software among others are subject matter of Copyright.
-GUI as a subject matter also seems to be governed and protected under Indian Copyright Act, 1957 to some extent.
+Artistic work, literary, dramatic, musical, or sound recording, source code for software among others are the subject matter of Copyright.
+GUI as a subject matter also seems to be governed and protected under the Indian Copyright Act, 1957 to some extent.
 As such there are no specific guidelines as to armor GUI in India.
 This led to an anomalous situation particularly in view of section 15 of the Copyright Act which specifically states that “Copyright in any design, which is capable of being registered under the Designs Act, 2000, but which has not been so registered, shall cease as soon as any article to which the design has been applied has been reproduced more than fifty times by an industrial process by the owner of the copyright, or, with his license, by any other person.”
 So if at all GUI is a subject matter under Designs Act as prima facie it seems from the newly adopted classification based on Locarno Classification, the Copyright in the same will cease immediately after application of the same more than 50 times to any article.

 To cut a long story short, it is high time that legislature step in and revise the definitions of article and design in the Act to make way for the new age communication devices and their embedded applications-design eligible, the status of protection of GUI under Designs Act seems ambiguous.
-It is indeed need of the hour that our laws need to be timely updated and such amendments shall also be in total consonance with the complete law in that regards, especially law related to the Intellectual Property Rights.
+It is indeed needed of the hour that our laws need to be timely updated and such amendments shall also be in total consonance with the complete law in that regard, especially law related to Intellectual Property Rights.

-About the Author: Mahima Sharma, Intern, Khurana & Khurana, Advocates and IP Attorneys and Abhijeet Deshmukh, Trade Mark Attorney, Khurana & Khurana, Advocates and IP Attorneys who can be reached at [email protected].
+About the Author: Mahima Sharma, Intern, Khurana & Khurana, Advocates, and IP Attorneys and Abhijeet Deshmukh, Trade Mark Attorney, Khurana & Khurana, Advocates and IP Attorneys who can be reached at [email protected].